RuneMeUp99/RuneMeUp99/README.md

-# 👋 Welcome to My GitHub
+# 👋 Welcome to My GitHub!

 ---

-## 🌈 About Me
+## 👤 About Me
 Hello, wonderful people!
-My name is **Christian Hatton**, and I'm a self-taught programmer, entrepreneur, and financialist with dreams of one day retiring early.
+My name is **[Christian M Hatton](https://www.facebook.com/notinsane81482?mibextid=ZbWKwL) and I am a self-taught programmer and entrepreneur.

-I write articles on medium for fun based on what I'm researching or learning.

 ---